alanng10/StandInfoTech/Docue/a.md

 Stand info tech is fragmen too long inf ChromeOS is recommend.

+Stand info tech is fragmen too long inf ChromeOS is recommend as Windows is need for too long.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.